nicolenocera/cybersecurity-portfolio/Projects/Linux-VM-Lab/README.md

 ## Next Steps

-## Next Steps

 This lab gave me a good foundation, but I know there's still a lot to learn.
 My next goal is to keep practicing Linux until using the terminal feels natural.
-I also plan to learn more about users and groups, file permissions, package management, Bash scripting, and complete more Linux-focused labs on TryHackMe and Hack The Box while continuing to document my progress on GitHub.
+I also plan to learn more about users and groups, file permissions, package management, and Bash scripting.
+I also want to complete more Linux labs on TryHackMe and Hack The Box while continuing to document my progress on GitHub.